“Your employer branding is not what you tell them it is, it’s what they tell you it is”

 Employees are looking for more than profit

-Surveys have shown globally that students and job seekers, while still focused on earning potential and opportunities for promotion, are now looking beyond profit and considering purpose and impact through their jobs and how their future employers contribute to society.
+Surveys have shown globally that students and job seekers, while still focused on earning potential and opportunities for promotion, are now looking beyond profit and considering the purpose and impact through their jobs and how their future employers contribute to society.
 While this isn’t a major factor in China yet, the awareness of environmental and societal issues linked to companies has already begun to have an effect on the employer preferences of job seekers, particularly for high performing Chinese millennials.

-Impact increases retention rate
+Impact increases the retention rate

 Retention is a major problem in China, and even more so with the millennial generation who have recently joined the workforce.
 Jobs without a clear purpose or social value can be moved on from easily if it simply a question of a higher salary.
-If an employee feels that that their role is serving a greater goal and creating impact, they are more inclined to stay at the firm and refer their friends to join.
+If an employee feels that their role is serving a greater goal and creating impact, they are more inclined to stay at the firm and refer their friends to join.

 Brand perception is key

-How people perceive brands through a firm’s marketing, products and even CEO will have a direct impact on their perception of the firm as an employer.
+How people perceive brands through a firm’s marketing, products, and even CEO will have a direct impact on their perception of the firm as an employer.
 A company that embeds sustainability throughout its business – whether online, in-store, or in the boardroom – will reflect an employer who cares about more than just business, but also about its community, its customers, and its employees.

 The more they care, the more they work